skip to content

 Consumer Data - Breaches and Rights

-Consumer data collected by organisations is governed by the Privacy Act 1988 (Cth) and the Australian Privacy Principles established under that Act [see Australian Privacy Principles (APPs)].
-The Office of the Australian Information Commissioner (‘OAIC’) administers the Act and the APPs [see the OAIC website or the Law Handbook page on the OAIC].
+Consumer data collected by organisations is governed by the Privacy Act 1988 (Cth) and the Australian Privacy Principles established under that Act [see the Law Handbook page on the Australian Privacy Principles (APPs)].
+The Office of the Australian Information Commissioner (OAIC) administers the Privacy Act and the APPs [see the OAIC website or the Law Handbook page on the OAIC].

-Individual industries have further obligations to protect consumer data, such as the Telecommunications Consumer Protections Code [in particular clause 3.7].
+Individual industries have further, more specific obligations to protect consumer data, such as the Telecommunications Consumer Protections Code [see in particular clause 3.7].

 Data Breaches

 A data breach occurs when personal information is accessed or disclosed without permission (or is lost).
-An affected consumer can suffer distress or financial loss as a result of a breach.
+An affected consumer can suffer distress, financial loss or even personal risk as a result of a breach.

 Depending on the type of data accessed or disclosed, a breach may also lead to an identity being stolen or compromised.